ZeroCM/zcm/docs/tools.md

 message transmitted on the channel.
 To go back to the overview press `ESC`

-Instead of monitoring the messages in real-time you can also record them for later review or playback using the zcm-logger.
+Instead of monitoring the messages in real-time you can also record them for later review or playback using the `zcm-logger`.
 To record the ZCM messages for a few seconds:

     zcm-logger --zcm-url ipc

 This will produce a ZCM log file in the current directory named with the pattern: `zcmlog-{YEAR}-{MONTH}-{DAY}.00`

-We can *replay* these captured events using the zcm-logplayer tool:
+We can *replay* these captured events using the `zcm-logplayer` tool:

     zcm-logplayer --zcm-url ipc zcmlog-*.00